conondaFCC/hello-world/java.md

 // or simply in one go...
 Account myAccount = new Account;

-// or with a constructor (accountnumber, balance) Account myAccount = new Account(1000001, 1000);
+// or with a constructor (accountNumber, balance) Account myAccount = new Account(1000001, 1000);
 ```